 Infliximab should not be given to patients with elevated AST/ALT since infliximab itself carries a risk of hepatotoxicity.

-Manifestations — The clinical spectrum of pneumonitis is illustrated by a series of 43 patients who developed pneumonitis after being treated with an anti-programmed cell death protein 1 (PD-1) or anti-PD-1 ligand (PD-L1) monoclonal antibody, either alone or in combination with an anti-Cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4) agent .
+Manifestations — The clinical spectrum of pneumonitis is illustrated by a series of 43 patients who developed pneumonitis after being treated with an anti-programmed cell death receptor 1 (PD-1) or anti-programmed cell death ligand 1 (PD-L1) monoclonal antibody, either alone or in combination with an anti-Cytotoxic T-lymphocyte-associated antigen 4 (CTLA-4) agent .
 Melanoma and non-small cell lung cancer were the most common malignancies treated in this series.

 Key observations included the following: